WordPress Vulnerability Database API

 • Local (L): The vulnerable component is not bound to the network stack and the attacker’s path is via read/write/execute capabilities.
 Either:

-• the attacker exploits the vulnerability by accessing the target system locally (e.g., keyboard, console), or remotely (e.g., SSH); or
+• The attacker exploits the vulnerability by accessing the target system locally (e.g., keyboard, console), or remotely (e.g., SSH); or

-• the attacker relies on User Interaction by another person to perform actions required to exploit the vulnerability (e.g., using social engineering techniques to trick a legitimate user into opening a malicious document).
+• The attacker relies on User Interaction by another person to perform actions required to exploit the vulnerability (e.g., using social engineering techniques to trick a legitimate user into opening a malicious document).

 • Physical (P): The attack requires the attacker to physically touch or manipulate the vulnerable component.
 Physical interaction may be brief (e.g., evil maid attack[^1]) or persistent.
-An example of such an attack is a cold boot attack in which an attacker gains access to disk encryption keys after physically accessing the target system.
+An example of such an attack is a cold boot attack, in which an attacker gains access to disk encryption keys after physically accessing the target system.
 Other examples include peripheral attacks via FireWire/USB Direct Memory Access (DMA).

 cvss -> av: Attack Vector (AV) score.